butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Change Log
+## v1.4
+* Support checking model's new version, display the result in UI and offer download url
+* Remove addintional sub tabs on extension tab. make ui simpler.

 ## v1.3
 * Open url at client side
 * Link selected model to civitai by url or model id